juxhouse/bela-resources/API.md

 **Body**

 This endpoint receives an .ecd file in its body.
-See ECD Format.
+See [ECD File Format](/reference/ECD-File-Format.md).